JonnyBooker/NSubstituteAutoSubstitute/README.md

     .Returns("Test Text");

 //-- Option #2: If you have multiple dependencies
-//You can create a substitute that will not be cached by AutoSubstitute and just create a plain old mock var multipleDependency1 = autoSubstitute.SubstituteFor<IMultipleDependency>(noCache: true);
+//You can create a substitute that will not be cached by AutoSubstitute and just create a plain old substitute/mock var multipleDependency1 = autoSubstitute.SubstituteFor<IMultipleDependency>(noCache: true);
-var multipleDependency2 = autoSubstitute.SubstituteFor<IMultipleDependency>(noCache: true);
+var multipleDependency2 = autoSubstitute.SubstituteForNoCache<IMultipleDependency>();

 //Mock as you wish
 multipleDependency1